geo-ant/varpro/README.md

 ## Mininum Supported Rust Version (MSRV)

 The minimum supported Rust version is `1.75.0`.
+Note, that running the tests and benchmarks might require a more recent version of the compiler.
+Testing and benchmarking is always performed with the most recent `stable` version of Rust at the time of publishing.

 ## Acknowledgements